chuckinator0/Earnin_DevOps_Challenge/README.md

 ### What If the Job Fails?

 By default, Lambda functions retry a couple of times automatically if they fail.
 But what if there are too many retries?
 To monitor this situation, we can update the function with a [Dead Letter Queue](https://docs.aws.amazon.com/lambda/latest/dg/dlq.html) configuration.
 To inspect the failed jobs, we could create an Amazon Simple Notifcation Service (SNS) topic and use its ARN in the Lambda function's DeadLetterConfig parameter.
 We would also need to modify the Lambda function's execution role to include permissions to publish to SNS.

 ### Things I Want to Improve

 With the lambda execution role `lambdaRole`, the and the CloudWatch trigger `daily-lambda-rule` created, it would be fairly simple to automate future similar deployments of Lambda functions that operate daily.
-We would create a straightforward script that takes the inputs that may change from one deployment to the next:
+We would create a straightforward script:

-* The zip archive of the function
+* Make a function that takes the zip archive of the function as an input and would deploy the Lambda function with the proper permissions from `lambdaRole`
-* The account ID
-* The region
-* The subnet IDs
-* function name
-* memory size
+* Make a function that takes a CloudWatch Lambda Trigger rule `daily-lambda-rule` and the name of the lambda function and applies the trigger to the function
+* Make a main function that calls the other functions to deploy the Lambda and enable the daily trigger.

-and invoke the `aws lambda create-function` command with those parameters. *HOWEVER*, managing infrastructure procedurally in this way goes against the emerging best practice of documenting infrastructure as code.
+*HOWEVER*, managing infrastructure procedurally in this way goes against the emerging best practice of documenting infrastructure as code.
 For this reason, the steps of defining the execution role, CloudWatch trigger rule, and Lambda function deployment can be automated and documented as code using Terraform.
 [Here is the Terraform code](https://github.com/hashicorp/terraform/issues/14342#issuecomment-359185390) required to do this.
 I decided not to focus on this terraform code because it adds an operational complexity that would require more discussion.
 My goal is for developers to be able to launch and monitor their own services, and in order to do that with Terraform, we would need to have an S3 backend that is integrated with DynamoDB to lock state.
 This is necessary to prevent various dev teams from altering the state of the infrastructure in ways that conflict.
 This is not an operational complexity that is worth tackling for a simple script that runs once per day.
 As the needs of the developers scale, it would definitely warrant revisiting a system where developers can interact with Terraform in this way.

 ### Drawbacks of Lambda and Alternatives